giltayar/module-resolution-from-the-ground-up/05-module-type/01-determining-module-type/README.md

 - If the extension is `.mjs`, then it's ESM

-- If it's `.js`, then it has to look at the "nearest" `package.json` (by going up the folders and looking for a `package.json`)
+- If it's `.js`, then it has to look at the "nearest" `package.json` (by going up the directorys and looking for a `package.json`)

   - If it has `type: module` then the file is ESM